 Last year’s champion, Neely Spence Gracey, returns to defend her title

-CHICAGO, IL – July 14, 2017 – The Humana Rock ‘n’ Roll Chicago Half Marathon returns this weekend with more than 18,000 runners from all 50 states and 29 countries set to take over the Windy City.
-The running begins on Saturday with a 5K in Grant Park followed by the half marathon and 10K through downtown highlighting some iconic Chi-town areas– the Loop, the Magnificent Mile and the picturesque lakefront.
+CHICAGO, IL – July 14, 2017 – The Humana Rock ‘n’ Roll Chicago Half Marathon returns this weekend with more than 18,000 runners, from all 50 states and 29 countries, set to take over the Windy City.
+The running begins on Saturday, with a 5K in Grant Park, and continues on Sunday, with a half marathon and 10K through downtown, highlighting some iconic Chi-town areas – the Loop, the Magnificent Mile and the picturesque lakefront.

 Defending champion, Neely Spence Gracey, returns to Chicago looking for her second straight win on this course.
 Expected to compete against Gracey will be Chicago’s own Kristina Aubert, an Olympic Trial qualifier in 2016, and St. Louis’s, Julia Kohnen, the current course record holder of the Champaign Illinois Half Marathon.

-For the men, Tyler Pence of Springfield, Ill., is a top favorite having won the Rock ‘n’ Roll St. Louis Half Marathon in 2016.
-Scott Dahlberg of Fort Collins, Colo. and local runner Daniel Glaz will look to challenge Pence both posting personal bests of under 1:10:00 in their careers.
+For the men, Tyler Pence of Springfield, Ill. is a top favorite, having won the Rock ‘n’ Roll St. Louis Half Marathon in 2016.
+Scott Dahlberg, of Fort Collins, Colo., and local runner, Daniel Glaz, will look to challenge Pence.
+Both have posted personal bests of under 1:10:00 in their careers.

-The half marathon and 10K will start in Grant Park on Columbus Drive and Monroe Street.
-The fast and scenic course gives runners a first-class tour of downtown with epic views of the Chicago skyline, Lake Michigan, Chicago River and more.
+The half marathon and 10K will start in Grant Park, on Columbus Drive and Monroe Street.
+The fast and scenic course gives runners a first-class tour of Chicago, with epic views of the skyline, Lake Michigan, Chicago River and more.
 In true Rock ‘n’ Roll fashion, runners will experience the sounds of live, local bands, along with enthusiastic cheerleaders to keep them moving.
-Once crossing the finish line, they can celebrate with the Toyota Rock ‘n’ Roll Concert Series featuring the New Orleans jazz group, Dirty Dozen Brass Band as the headliner act.
+Once across the finish line, they can celebrate with the Toyota Rock ‘n’ Roll Concert Series, featuring the New Orleans jazz group, Dirty Dozen Brass Band, as the headliner act.